Updated: Oct 31

 If you’re a new scuba diver, there’s still a lot to remember, this may increase stress and anxiety.
 Concentrating on taking slow deep breathes in-and-out throughout the dive, can enhance calmness and reduces stress levels.

 Check out our recent blog post - Why Scuba Diving is the Ultimate Mental Health Break

 Listening to your breathing is meditative, you are completely switched off from the world with no mobile phones or the daily grind of work, family, and friends.
 Once you’re relaxed underwater your concentration and mindfulness increases and you become more aware of your surroundings – enjoying exploring new aquatic life!

 If you’re new to the UAE, scuba diving is a great way to make new friends and for all the single men and ladies out there – possibly a great love story!
 When you’re diving with new buddies you are putting your trust in them and ensuring you’re both looking out for each other.
 There’s much to talk about in ways of comparing dive sites and stories and comparing notes on what you saw underwater.
 Once you start sharing stories and building on your scuba diving knowledge, you’ll naturally feel more confident in scuba diving.

 There are several Scuba Diving communities to be a part of in the UAE – it’s worth getting in touch with the Emirates Diving Association as they run monthly movie nights, conservation talks and other diving events.
-If you’re a lady and find it intimidating always being with men, Chloe Blue Scuba Diving is affiliated with She Dives Club, a community for female divers in the Middle East.

 4. SUNSHINE IN UAE